nohits/Subnet-Calculator/README.md

-an excel based subnet calc.
+an excel based subnet calculator.

 input ip address info in the tan cells and hit enter.